acj/krapslog-go/README.md

 Please be kind.
 We're all trying to do our best.

 If you find a bug, please open an issue.
-(Or, better, submit a pull request!)
+(Or, better, submit a pull request that fixes it!)

 If you've added a feature, please open a pull request.